codepub/portfolio-estimator/README.md

 ### Running the Application (Docker)

 Ensure your Docker daemon is running.
-You do not strictly need Docker Desktop; any environment that provides the Docker Engine and Docker Compose will work perfectly.
+Any environment that provides the Docker Engine and Docker Compose will work perfectly.
 Common setups include:

 * **Windows:** A native Docker Engine installed directly inside a WSL2 Linux distribution (e.g., Ubuntu), or Docker Desktop.
 * **macOS:** OrbStack, Colima, or Docker Desktop.